-- chemical process.
-This shall be submitted within 60 days of the date of final determination of the potential to EMIT; - b) provide for observation and direct participation by the Department of Air Quality and Environmental Management during testing; and - c) provide for a monitoring report to be submitted to the CONTROL OFFICER each year; and - submit for approval, a proposed Performance Standard compliance plan in accordance with the requirements set forth in Subsection 33.7.
-This shall be submitted within 90 days of the date of final determination of the potential to EMIT. - The Control Officer shall approve, or modify the chlorine Emissions monitoring plan and the Performance Standard compliance plan, and notify the Owner Or Operator within 30 days from the date of receipt of same.
-Any modification or rewriting shall become final and binding if the modification or rewriting is not appealed to the Air Pollution Control Hearing Board within 10 days from written service of same. - 33.5.3 The Control Officer shall issue temporary Operating Permits for the applicable chemical process with permit conditions incorporating the implementation of the chlorine emissions monitoring plan and the approved Performance Standard compliance plan as finally approved.
+- b) provide for observation and direct participation by the Department of Air Quality and Environmental Management during testing; and - c) provide for a monitoring report to be submitted to the CONTROL OFFICER each year; and - 2) submit for approval, a proposed Performance Standard compliance plan in accordance with the requirements set forth in Subsection 33.7.
+This shall be submitted within 90 days of the date of final determination of the potential to EMIT. - 33.5.2 The CONTROL OFFICER shall approve, or modify the chlorine EMISSIONS monitoring plan and the Performance Standard compliance plan, and notify the OWNER OR OPERATOR within 30 days from the date of receipt of same.
+Any modification or rewriting shall become final and binding if the modification or rewriting is not appealed to the Air Pollution Control Hearing Board within 10 days from written service of same. - 33.5.3 The CONTROL OFFICER shall issue temporary OPERATING PERMITS for the applicable chemical process with permit conditions incorporating the implementation of the chlorine emissions monitoring plan and the approved Performance Standard compliance plan as finally approved.